Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Population Growth

 The 2020 Census of Population and Housing revealed that the Philippine population reached 110.8 million, with a growth rate of 1.63 percent between 2015 and 2020.
 The National Capital Region had the highest population density, followed by Calabarzon.
 These statistics can help inform infrastructure planning, housing development, and related policies.
 Addressing housing affordability, traffic congestion, and essential services provision is crucial for sustainable development in the country, particularly in high-density regions.
+The growing population has heightened housing needs, further driving up land prices.

 The Philippine Statistics Authority projects that the country’s population will reach 142 million by 2045, growing at an average annual rate of 1.24 percent between 2020 and 2045.
-This substantial increase in population will lead to higher demand for housing, infrastructure, and services, impacting land prices.
+This population growth will lead to higher demand for housing, infrastructure, and services, impacting land prices.
 To address this growth, the government and private sectors must invest in infrastructure development, housing projects, and essential services while implementing policies and regulations for sustainable growth in the real estate market.

-Real Estate is Top Global Industry
+Real Estate is a Top Global Industry

 It has become one of the most lucrative industries globally, and the Philippines is no exception.
 The country has seen a boom in property development, with local and foreign developers investing heavily in residential, commercial, and industrial projects.
 This increased investment has led to higher land prices.